Romaine Sawyers: Jail for Albion fan over Facebook racism

 A court heard Simon Silwood's Facebook message was intentionally racist and not the result of autocorrect as he had claimed.

-Sawyers became aware of the post after Albion lost 5-0 to Manchester City.
+Sawyers became aware of the post after West Brom lost 5-0 to Manchester City.

-The 50-year-old, from Kingswinford, West Midlands, was also ordered to pay £500 in compensation to the player.
+Silwood, 50, from Kingswinford, West Midlands, was also ordered to pay £500 in compensation to the player.

-Sentencing Silwood at Birmingham Magistrates' Court, district judge Briony Clarke, said: "There is no place for racism or racist abuse online.
+Sentencing him at Birmingham Magistrates' Court, district judge Briony Clarke, said: "There is no place for racism or racist abuse online.
 This clearly, in my view, crosses the custody threshold.

 "I assess the remorse you have for your actions as very minimal indeed."

+Silwood, a West Brom supporter, of Randall Close, was charged following an investigation carried out by PC Stuart Ward, the UK's first dedicated hate crime officer within a football unit.

+After sentencing, PC Ward said: "Sadly we've seen a rise in online hate crime over the last 12 months and we won't hesitate to take action against those responsible, as this case shows."

-Silwood, a West Brom supporter, of Randall Close, previously admitted being the source of the message, but had blamed his language on a misspelling.
+Silwood had previously admitted being the source of the message, but had blamed his language on a misspelling.

-That was rejected in court and he was found guilty of sending a racial slur under the Malicious Communications Act.
+That was rejected in court and on 9 September he was found guilty of sending a racial slur under the Malicious Communications Act.

-After his conviction on 9 September, West Brom issued Silwood with a lifetime ban.
+After his conviction, West Brom issued Silwood with a lifetime ban.

+The post - following West Brom's heavy defeat in January - was made on a "sarcastic" Facebook group titled "Romaine Sawyers - Ballon d'Or"; a reference to the annual award to the world's best player.

+Silwood, a steel worker, said he had meant to type that Sawyers should win the "buffoon d'Or".

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk